gkesh/artsci/README.md

 ### Installation steps
-It is a very simple application and super easy to replicate.
-In order to get this application running followup the following steps:
+It is a very simple application and super easy to install.
+In order to get this application running follow the following steps:

 1. Clone the repository
 ```bash